ewroginek/InFusion/README.md

 ### Command-Line Arguments

 - `--root`: Specifies the root directory where the models will be saved.
 Default is './sklearn_models/'.
-- `--tenseorset`: Specifies the tensor set to be used.
+- `--tensorset`: Specifies the tensor set to be used.
 Default is 'mnist'.
 - `--batch_size`: Specifies the batch size for the model.
 Default is 2048.
 - `--weighting_schemes`: Specifies a comma-separated list of weighting schemes to be used.
 Default is 'AC,WCDS,WCP'.
 Valid schemes are 'AC', 'WCDS', and 'WCP'.
 - `--model_type`: Specifies the type of model to use.
 Choose 'layer' for `InFusionLayer` or 'net' for `InFusionNet`.
 Default is 'net'.